When is Ardal O'Hanlon leaving Death in Paradise – and when is Ralf Little joining?

 Here are all your questions answered about the imminent switchover…

-Ardal O’Hanlon announced ahead of series nine that he would be leaving Death in Paradise.
+Although Ardal O’Hanlon announced ahead of series nine that he would be leaving Death in Paradise, he stuck around for the first half of the new series to continue playing DI Jack Mooney.

-But his departure will not be immediate: DI Jack Mooney (O’Hanlon) is still set to appear in the first few episodes, before leaving mid-way through the series.

-The exact episode in which he departs hasn’t been confirmed, but episode four – set to air on Thursday 30th January – has the following blurb from the BBC: “Jack’s daughter Siobhan visits and encourages him to accept Anna’s offer of joining her on her travels, leaving the DI with a big decision to make.”
-Could this be his final episode?
+However, at the end of episode four (airing on Thursday 30th January 2020), Jack left Saint Marie to move back to London with his daughter, Siobhan.

-That has yet to be revealed!
-But we do know that – unlike the unfortunate DI Richard Poole (Ben Miller) – Jack won’t be killed off, but will follow in the footsteps of Kris Marshall’s DI Humphrey Goodman and leave Saint Marie alive.
+We already knew that – unlike the unfortunate DI Richard Poole (Ben Miller) – Jack wouldn’t be killed off, but would follow in the footsteps of Kris Marshall’s DI Humphrey Goodman and leave Saint Marie alive.
 O’Hanlon told RadioTimes.com: “You want drama, but you don’t want that much drama.”

-We also know that DI Jack Mooney has a new love interest in the new series, which may or may not be related to his exit storyline.

-Nina Wadia makes her debut in the first episode as Anna, a newly-divorced woman travelling in Saint Marie who falls for the Detective Inspector.
-But it’s not so straightforward for Jack, a widower who lost his beloved wife shortly before moving to Saint Marie in 2017.
+And for a while, it looked like Jack might be off to travel the world with love interest Anna (Nina Wadia), a newly-divorced woman who fell for the Detective Inspector and invited him to join her.
+Jack was certainly attracted to Anna and tempted by the offer.

+But in episode four, Jack made a different decision: to him, going off travelling would be “running away” again.
+Having lost his beloved wife Kathleen shortly before accepting the job in Saint Marie, he embraced the chance to make a new life on the island – but at the end of the day he felt he must return home to London.

 When is Ralf Little joining Death in Paradise?

-But unlike the handover between DI Humphrey Goodman (Kris Marshall) and DI Jack Mooney (Ardal O’Hanlon) in series six, there will be no crossover period.
+Another thing: unlike the handover between DI Humphrey Goodman (Kris Marshall) and DI Jack Mooney (Ardal O’Hanlon) in series six, this transition does not involve a crossover period.

 Who is Ralf Little’s character, DI Neville Parker?